linux-lock/bpflock/README.md

   - bpflock does not include network protections and will probably not.
 For a Cloud Native protection [Cilium](https://github.com/cilium/cilium) and other CNI related solutions are by far better.
 For other deployments, classic netfilter solutions should just work at the moment.

 ### 1.2 Semantics

-The semantic of all features is:
+bpflock tries to keep the security semantics simple without introducing complex policies.
+It uses a simple `permission` model that takes the following values:

-* `Permission`: each program supports three different permission models.
+* `permission`: each bpf program supports three different permission models.
   - `allow|none` : access is allowed.
+It can be used to log security events.
-  - `restrict` : access is allowed only from processes that are in the initial pid namespace.
+  - `restrict` : access is restricted.
+Only processes that are in the initial pid namespace.
   - `deny` : access is denied for all processes.

 * `Allowed` or `blocked` operations/commands:

-  When a program runs under the `allow` or `restrict` permission models, a list of allowed or blocked commands can be specified with:
+  Depending on the `permission` model a list of allowed or blocked commands can be specified with:
   - `allow` : comma-separated list of allowed operations.
+Valid under `restrict` and `deny` permissions.
   - `block` : comma-separated list of blocked operations.
+Valid under `restrict` permission.

+For configuration examples check [bpflock configuration examples](https://github.com/linux-lock/bpflock/tree/main/deploy/configs/README.md)

 ## 2. Deployment